omar-polo/plakar.io/content/Insights/The 3-2-1 Backup Rule - A Proven Strategy for Data Protection/index.md

 Let’s say you run a critical business application storing important customer data:

-1.  **Primary Copy** – The data lives on your production server (e.g., an on-premise storage system).
+1.  **Primary Copy** – The data lives on your production server (e.g., an on-premise storage system, an S3 storage).

-2.  **Secondary Copy** – A backup is stored on a separate local NAS or another disk-based system.
+2.  **Secondary Copy** – A backup is stored on a separate NAS, another cloud storage or another disk-based system.

 3.  **Tertiary Copy (Off-Site & Air-Gapped)** – A cloud backup stored in **AWS Glacier with a multi-day deletion delay**, or a **tape backup stored in a secure facility with robotic retrieval**.